boldenth/raku/README.md

 #### Linux

-You need to install Qt 5.
-Qt 5.5 should be enough.
+You need to install Qt 5.11 or above.
 You can check you Qt version with `qtdiag`.

 ```
 sudo apt-get install qt5-default